fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 # Welcome to the FIXM User Manual

-The FIXM User Manual, formerly known as *Implementtion Guidance* is developed and maintained by the FIXM Community.
+The FIXM User Manual, formerly known as *Implementtion Guidance*, is developed and maintained by the FIXM Community.
 Content has been subject to FIXM CCB review and endorsement and is therefore the official recommendation of the FIXM CCB.

 *Note: The content of this user manual is informative.
 The use of the words `shall` or `required` indicates a requirement to be strictly followed in order to conform to this guidance.
 The use of the words `should` or `recommended` indicates that there may may be valid reasons, in particular circumstances, to ignore a particular aspect of the guidance.*